top of page

 However, the more powerful your oven, the less convenient a baking steel becomes, because it can actually burn your pizza in very little time.
 I’m NOT saying you should't use a steel if your oven is more powerful than average, but for sure you will need to be way more careful.

 It’s definitely no coincidence if all those fancy ovens like Ooni or Roccbox are equipped with a stone and not a steel.
+For a deep dive into heat retention of different baking surfaces, check out this article by Tyler, one of my readers.

 Back to regular kitchen appliances, If I had an oven that goes above 300°C (572°F) then I’d choose a baking stone, in particular this one.